kevinamiri/Instructgpt-prompts/readme.md

 Explain the following in simple terms:
 Explain the following to someone who has no prior knowledge of:
 Simplify the following:
-What's a beginner-friendly explanation of:
+Provide a beginner-friendly explanation for [topic, ideas, subject ...]
 What's a simple explanation for:
 What's an easy way to understand:
 Write a clear explanation of: